mahiwedsaniket/mahiwedsaniket.github.io/_posts/2017-01-30-Design-Elements.md

 - Card
 ---

-There a three different elements of the card that we had to carefully think through.
-Colour, background illustration and technology.
+There are three different elements of the card that we had to carefully think through.
+Colour, background illustration and text.
+And the technology that would bake all these elements together.
 We took the colours from the Ochre Mountains near Roussillon, very near where Marie-Camille grew up.
-For the background illustration we scoured the hand drawn book cover illustrations from the 1940s.
-We ended up using four book covers.
+For the background illustration we scoured the hand drawn book cover illustrations from the 1950s.
+And for the text, we took inspiration from our favourite poet.